pth2002/ConvMemory/docs/BENCHMARK_CLI.md

 ```

 The CLI encodes your memory texts, so it needs the `[encode]` extra.

+## What it answers, and what it does not

+**Answers:** how much the reranker adds on top of dense retrieval *in the
+checkpoint's own embedding space*, on your memories, at what latency cost.

+**Does not answer:** whether adopting ConvMemory would improve your production
+retrieval.
+The "before" row is cosine similarity in the loaded checkpoint's
+embedding space (`all-mpnet-base-v2` for the released v1 checkpoint), because
+that is the space ConvMemory scores in.
+If you retrieve with a stronger
+embedding model, your real baseline is higher than that row and your real gain
+is smaller than the delta this tool prints.
+The weaker the baseline, the better
+the delta looks — so read it as a lower bound on the baseline, not an estimate
+of your gain.

+**Also required:** labelled `gold_ids` for each query.
+Many memory systems do
+not have an annotated evaluation set; without one this tool cannot tell you
+anything, and that is a real limitation rather than an oversight.

 From a source checkout without reinstalling, use the module form: